What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Dataset Generation

 \subsubsection{Raw Concept Pairs}

-We also provide several examples after the final answers format in the prompt to conduct in-context learning~\cite{brown2020language} in order to retrieve high quality concept pairs.
+We also provide several examples after the final answers format in the prompt to conduct in-context learning~\cite{brown2020language} in order to retrieve high-quality concept pairs.
 The basic prompt structures are in Table~\ref{tab:bias_concept}.